pashariger/factory-queue/README.md

 # factory-queue

+### A cautionary tale
+Before I discovered async...
+I used this.
+So young.
+So foolish.

+### Bored?
+Read on:

 Useful queue implementation that helps you fetch and process data.
 Implemented using deferreds (q).

 `YOU:` I need to grab 100s of pages of objects from an API, convert to my data format and store in my DB.